Erwin von Busse: Later years

 In 1925, von Busse contributed a slight volume to an art history series.
 By this time he was using a composite name, having added his pseudonym to his birth name to become "Erwin von Busse-Granand."

-Using that name he emigrated to Brazil in 1928.
+Using that name he immigrated to Brazil in 1928.
 (Note: An essay he wrote titled "Rio de Janeiro, May 1928" was printed after his death.)
 In 1931 he took part in the group exhibition Salão Revolucionário (Revolutionary Salon) at the Escola Nacional de Belas Artes in Rio de Janeiro, the first of its annual exhibitions to host modernists.

 He became a Catholic in 1933 and in London on 10 April of that year married Simonette Mathilde Kowarick, a wealthy woman and native of Brazil.
 They had no children.
 (Note: Von Busse's niece believes that he and his wife emigrated after marrying, likely because she was Jewish.)
 In Brazil he devoted himself to painting, concentrating on the South American landscape.
 He taught for a time at the Olinda School in São Paulo.

 He died in São Paulo on 10 April 1939.
 A few months later, Theodor Heuberger mounted a memorial exhibition of von Busse's paintings at his galleries in Rio de Janeiro and São Paulo; the catalog included several illustrations of von Busse's paintings, two essays about Brazil by the artist, and a brief biography that did not mention his short story collections.